eigenreza/agentic-financial-risk-assistant/reports/technical_report.md

 - Replace FAISS with Azure AI Search for persistent, scalable, multi-user RAG
 - Add yfinance live data loader with caching
-- Replace Anthropic API with Azure OpenAI for enterprise compliance
+- Replace the LLM API with Azure OpenAI for enterprise compliance
 - Add session isolation for multi-user deployment
 - Add LangSmith tracing for production observability
 - Extend safety classifier with a fine-tuned intent classifier
 - Add portfolio-level risk analysis (correlation, diversification)
-- Implement Phase 7 automated evaluation pipeline
+- Automate the evaluation pipeline to run against the question bank on each release